TGAC/COPO-documentation/help/faq.rst

 How do I know when data files that have been uploaded to COPO are public at European Nucleotide Archive (ENA)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See :ref:`files-ena-upload-status-after-copo-metadata-submission` section for more information.
+See :ref:`files-ena-file-processing-status` section for more information.

 .. raw:: html